swcarpentry/good-enough-practices-in-scientific-computing/index.md

-    *File formats*: Convert data from closed, proprietary formats to open, non-proprietary formats that ensure machine readability across time and computing setups [[illinois](#illinois)].
-Good options include CSV for tabular data, JSON, YAML, or XML for non-tabular data such as graphs[^5], and HDF5 for certain kinds of structured data.
+    *File formats*: Convert data from closed, proprietary formats to open, non-proprietary formats that ensure machine readability across time and computing setups [[UIllinois](#UIllinois)].
+Good options include CSV for tabular data, JSON, YAML, or XML for non-tabular data such as graphs[^6], and HDF5 for certain kinds of structured data.

     *Variable names*: Replace inscrutable variable names and artificial data codes with self-explaining alternatives, e.g., rename variables called `name1` and `name2` to `personal_name` and `family_name`, recode the treatment variable from `1` vs. `2` to `untreated` vs.
-    `treated`, and replace artificial codes for missing data, such as "-99", with `NA`s, a code used in most programming languages to indicate that data is "Not Available" [[white2013](#white2013)].
+    `treated`, and replace artificial codes for missing data, such as "-99", with `NA`, a code used in most programming languages to indicate that data is "Not Available" [[white2013](#white2013)].

     *Filenames*: Store especially useful metadata as part of the